moralescastillo/mysite/_posts/2024-03-29-trans-gran-canaria.md

 With only a couple of kilometers remaining to the finish line, he sped up and I let him go.
 "Are you sure?" he shouted into the darkness.
 "See you at the finish line," I said, watching him use his trekking poles to push his body forward.
 I wanted to spend some time alone and reflect on all the things I had experienced throughout the day.
 Finally, I was able to look up to the sky.

 [^1]: [A Runner's Tale of Plantar Fasciitis](https://paulomoralescastillo.com/runner-plantar-fasciitis.html)
-[^2]: Those were runners from the Advanced Transgrancanaria, the 84km race, whose course mixed with ours for most of the length of the race
+[^2]: I found out later on that those were runners from the Advanced Transgrancanaria, the 84km race, whose course mixed with ours for most of the length of the race
 [^3]: [Gansu ultramarathon disaster](https://en.wikipedia.org/wiki/Gansu_ultramarathon_disaster)